csdms/pymt/docs/index.rst

 User Guide
 ----------

-If you are looking for information on using *pymt* to run and couple models, this part of the documentation is for you.
+If you are looking for information on using *pymt* to configure, run, and couple models, this part of the documentation is for you.

 .. toctree::